-As extension of the work undertaken in Abril was conducted into the Wendy's tenement during third quarter 2022.
+As extension of the work undertaken in Abril was conducted at Wendy during third quarter 2022.
 A total of 38 sawn channel samples and 49 rock chips have been collected, plus a total of 625 line kilometers of ground mag.